-There are WAY more cool Rosh Hashanah decorations you can add to the table that’ll give it an even greater look…
+There are TONS of Rosh Hashanah decorations you can add to the table that’ll give it an even greater look.

-The decorative (read: Jewish) way to dip your apple in honey is to dip it in a dedicated honey pot – made especially for Rosh Hashanah.
+The real (read: Jewish) way to dip an apple in honey is with a real (read: Jewish) honey pot – made especially for Rosh Hashanah.

 This is a bit less deceiving than the Rosh Hashanah dish.